 Evidence.
-At the time of filing, you must submit all evidence and supporting documentation listed in the Required Evidence section of these Instructions.
+At the time of filing, you must submit all evidence and supporting documentation listed in the Required Evidence section of these Instructions

 Biometrics Services Appointment.
 USCIS may require that you appear for an interview or provide fingerprints, photograph, and/or signature at any time to verify your identity, obtain additional information, and conduct background and security checks, including a check of criminal history records maintained by the Federal Bureau of Investigation (FBI), before making a decision on your application.
-After USCIS receives your application and ensures it is complete, we will inform you in writing, if you need to attend a biometric services appointment.
+After USCIS receives your application and ensures it is complete, we will inform you in writing if you need to attend a biometric services appointment.
 If an appointment is necessary, the notice will provide you the location of your local or designated USCIS Application Support Center (ASC) and the date and time of your appointment or, if you are currently overseas, instruct you to contact a U.S. Embassy, U.S. Consulate, or USCIS office outside the United States to set up an appointment.
-If you fail to attend your biometric services appointment, USCIS may deny your application.